kyma-project/community/guidelines/coding-standards/helm.md

 This guide covers the best practices for creating Helm charts every Kyma team should employ.

-### Do not use `crd-install` hook
+## Do not use the crd-install hook

-You should never rely on `crd-install` helm hook.
-This is because Helm does not trigger this hook on upgrade so new CRDs won't be installed when Kyma is upgraded.

-There are several alternatives to `crd-install` hook.
-Here are some of them order by rising implementation effort:
+Helm doesn't trigger the `crd-install` hook in the upgrade process.
+Because of that, new Custom Resource Definitions (CRDs) aren't installed.
+See the alternatives to using the `crd-install` hook:

-1. Make CRDs part of separate chart which must be installed before chart that requires them.
+1. Make the CRD part of a separate chart which must be installed before the chart that requires the CRD.

-   Cons:
-    * It requires yet another chart.
-    * CRDs are managed by Helm and have all the limitations tha come with it.
+  - Implementation effort: **low**

-   Pros:
+  - Pros:
-    * There is no additional implementation effort needed.
+    * No additional implementation effort required.
-    * CRD is separate file and may be used without other components (for tests for example).
+    * The CRD is a separate file which can be used on its own, for example for tests.

+  - Cons:
+    * Requires creating more charts.
+    * The CRD is managed by Helm and comes with all of the associated limitations.

-2. Register CRD via its controller (if there is one).
+2. Register the CRD through its controller.

-   Cons:
-    * Requires controller.
-    * CRDs are not listed as part of Helm release.
-    * CRD is not available as file.
+  - Implementation effort: **medium**

-   Pros:
+  - Pros:
-    * CRD is managed by component that is logically responsible for it.
+    * The CRD is managed by a component that is logically responsible for it.
-    * CRD is not subject ot Helm limitations.
+    * The CRD is not subject to the Helm limitations.

+  - Cons:
+    * Requires a controller for the CRD.
+    * The CRD is not listed as a part of Helm release.
+    * The CRD is not available as a file.

-2. Create a job triggered on `pre-install` and `pre-upgrade` which registers new CRDs and removes old ones.
+3. Create a job that registers the new CRD and removes its old version.
+The job must be triggered on `pre-install` and `pre-upgrade` Helm hooks.

+  - Implementation effort: **high**

+  - Pros:
+    * The CRD can be a separate entity.
+    * Migration can be easily implemented in the job.
+    * The CRD is not subject to the Helm limitations.

-   Cons:
+  - Cons:
     * Jobs are troublesome to debug.
-    * CRDs are not listed as part of Helm release.
+    * The CRD is not listed as a part of Helm release.

-   Pros:
-    * CRD may still be available as separate file.
-    * If there is any migration that needs to be run it can be easily implemented in job.
-    * CRD is not subject ot Helm limitations.

-### Do not move resources between charts
+## Moving resources between charts

-Sometimes you might want to move a resource (ConfigMap, Deployment, CRD, etc.) from one chart to another.
-How simple it may sound it is very dangerous operation as it causes charts to loose backward compatibility: it won't be possible to upgrade existing installations to new version.
+Moving resources, such as ConfigMaps, Deployments, CRDs, and others from one chart to another is problematic as it causes Kyma to lose backward compatibility.
+The deployment in which the CRD is moved cannot be upgraded to a newer version.

-First time problem manifested itself because CRD `clustermicrofrontends.ui.kya-project.io` in Kyma repository was moved from chart `core` to chart `cluster-essentials` in release 0.7.
-During upgrade Kyma was not able to apply changes to `cluster-essentials` release, because `clustermicrofrontends.ui.kya-project.io` has already existed in 0.6 cluster, but was part of `core` chart.
+The `ABC` CRD is part of the `YYYY` chart in the 0.6 release.
+That CRD is moved to the `ZZZZ` chart in the 0.7 release.
+Kyma cannot apply changes to the `ZZZZ` chart because its CRD, `ABC`, exists in the 0.6 version as a part of the `YYYY` chart.

-#### How to do it

-To avoid compatibility problems you have to rename your resource when moving it from one chart to another.
-Bear in mind that this is destructive operation: old copy of resource will be removed and new one will be created.
+To avoid these problems, rename your resources when you move them from one chart to another.
+>**NOTE:** Using this approach removes the old CRD and creates a new one.

-CRDs are special in this case: all CRD implementations are removed when CRD is deleted.
-This may cause user to loose his data.
-Because of that you should never move CRDs between charts.
-In case you really need to move CRD migration procedure needs to be prepared.
-Procedure should:
+When a CRD is deleted, all of the associated implementations are removed, which may cause the user to lose data.
+Because of this risk, migrate the CRDs instead of simply moving them between charts.
+Follow this procedure:

 1. Backup all existing implementations.
-2. Remove old CRD.
+2. Remove the old CRD.
-3. Run upgrade.
+3. Run the upgrade.
-4. Restore CRD implementations.
+4. Restore all CRD implementations.